twobitlabs/AnalyticsKit/README.md

 AnalyticsKit.applicationWillTerminate]()
 ```

-If you're using a legacy Objective-C `AnalyticsKit` analytics provider you will need to import that in your bridging header to make it available to Swift.
+If you're using a legacy Objective-C `AnalyticsKitProvider` you will need to import that in your bridging header to make it available to Swift.
 You can find the name of the generated header name under Build Settings, Swift Compiler - Code Generation, Objective-C Bridging Header.
 Often named something like YourProject-Bridging-Header.h.

 ```objc
 #import "AnalyticsKitNewRelicProvider.h"